 Rules only allow you to declare that ads refresh; they do not control the behavior of ads on the page.
 Declaring an ad unit as refreshing in the UI doesn't implement refreshes on your inventory.

-Whether or not you choose to implement refresh, the behavior of ads on your web pages must match what you declare to publishers in Ad Manager.Available minimum intervals for refresh
+We recommend using user action or event-driven refreshes when possible as the behavior of ads on your web pages must match what you declare to publishers in Ad Manager.Available minimum intervals for refresh

 Publishers must declare a refresh interval in the UI.
 Select the minimum duration for which you'll display a given ad, unless the user ends the session either by navigating to a new page, closing the browser, or other equivalent means.
 Minimum rates allowed are as follows: